 When we are able to feel safe and calm, the autonomic system operates through integration of the ventral vagus branch of the vagus nerve.
 We have relaxed muscles, we’re able to be social and engage others, blood flows to the skin, and we are capable of pleasurable emotions.
 We have access to our prefrontal cortex when we feel safe and calm.

 The prefrontal cortex has distinct areas with distinct roles.
 The dorsolateral prefrontal cortex (DLPFC) is an area involved in planning and goal setting.
 Additionally, the orbitofrontal cortex (OFC) helps inhibit impulsive and emotional reaction in coordination with the anterior cingulate cortex (ACC).
 There is much research available that demonstrates that what we pay attention to will determine how our brain structures and restructures.
 Remember Hebb’s Law: neurons that fire together wire together.
 The prefrontal cortex, where executive function largely resides helps override the emotional centers of the brain such as the amygdala.
 Visualizing our goals, taking time to breathe, filtering out distractions, and controlling our anxiety are all ways that our brain will wire to watch and wait for our goals and desires.
 The more practice we make at enduring the longsuffering of waiting and watching for our goals, the stronger our neural connections of patience will become.
 It might seem strange to attach goal setting with patience.
 But neurologically speaking, what we wait and watch for is what helps us focus to overcome the amygdala’s perception of threats, dangers, and worries that might derail our prefrontal cortex.
 If we are unable to watch and wait, we will instead act on impulse and anxiety.
-Our Lord reminds us that those who seek shall find.
-This encourages us to wait and hope.
-Despite any setbacks or failures, we can maintain our hope.

 Responding in love rather than retaliation also strengthens the anterior cingulate cortex.
 Responding with hate or worry will diminish the strength of our circuitry that draws us toward love.
 Because we are wired for love, we are wired to respond without revenge.
 When we look at history, we can easily see that revenge never ultimately is the best option.